 They’re dressed with a splash of lime juice and olive oil for a refreshing finishing touch.

 13. Stuffed Peppers

-Sweet bell peppers are stuffed with seasoned rice and ground beef and smothered with a rich tomato sauce.
+Sweet bell peppers stuffed with seasoned rice and ground beef and smothered with a rich tomato sauce.

-Crispy crust is topped with colorful veggies and sun-dried tomatoes, giving you one epic bite.
+The crispy crust is topped with colorful veggies and sun-dried tomatoes, giving you one epic bite.

 It doesn’t end there, though.
 What really gives this pizza so much life is the creamy cashew sauce.